sensu/sensu-docs/content/sensu-go/6.7/sensuctl/create-manage-resources.md

 {{% notice note %}}
 **NOTE**: The delete, info, and list subcommands are not supported for all resource types.
-Run `sensuctl <TYPE> -h` to confirm which subcommands are supported for a specific resource type.
+Run `sensuctl <RESOURCE_TYPE> -h` to confirm which subcommands are supported for a specific resource type.
 You can also configure [shell completion for sensuctl](../#use-shell-autocompletion-with-sensuctl) to view available variables for sensuctl commands.
 {{% /notice %}}